 KCC Annual Meeting

-Join us on Saturday, January 12th 2019 for the Kentucky Conservation Committee’s Annual Meeting and Legislative Summit, featuring detailed information for conservation audiences on the 2019 Legislative Session.
+January 12, 2019: Kentucky Conservation Committee’s Annual Meeting and Legislative Summit, featuring detailed information for conservation audiences on the 2019 Legislative Session.
 KCC works to protect Kentucky’s land, air, water and biodiversity by working on legislative solutions in Frankfort.

-We are looking forward to a GREAT meeting, with the latest news and opportunities to learn about conservation issues all around Kentucky.
+Thanks to all who attended!
+We were glad to provide you with the latest news and opportunities to learn about conservation issues all around Kentucky.
 Legislative experts will be on hand to answer your most pressing questions on energy, public lands, biodiversity, climate change and more.
-Please check this page often for schedule updates.

-The sessions will start at the Shumaker Research Building at the University of Louisville Campus, Room 139.
-Parking available at the Speed Museum garage, and Floyd Street Garage.
+The sessions were held at the Shumaker Research Building at the University of Louisville Campus, 2210 S. Brook Street, Louisville, Room 139.
+Paid parking available at the Speed Museum garage, and Floyd Street Garage.
+Parking in campus permit lots (blue and green lots) are free on weekends.

 - All-Day Option: You may register for the full day, all sessions for only $20 donation (includes lunch).